 Can you Define Public Policy?

-The public policy is like the function of the brain to the body.
+The public policy for country or state is like the function of the brain to the body .
 The public policy is seen as the starting point in operations of programmes or activities that are done by the government, communities or the private sector.

 Mulyadi (2015) argues that the public policy can be viewed as a continuous and related process by which the government, together with other stakeholders regulate, analyse, and manage some public affairs and human resources in order to attain a given goal.
 This insinuates the idea that without public policy, the government can serve the population or even solve any problem daunting the population.